-- 8) Play will start or stop only with the sound of the referee's whistle. - 9) A change of position between defensive and offensive players can be made when the puck is dead and after notifying the referee. - f.
-Face-Offs - 1) The puck will be placed flat in the center of the face-off circle.
-The centers on both teams will place the blades of their sticks 4 cm back from the puck.
-At the sound of the whistle, the centers play the puck for possession. - 2) All players not involved in the face-off must be 3 meters from the face-off circle during a face-off. - g.
-Scoring - 1) A goal will be scored anytime the puck completely breaks the vertical plane of the goal line.
+- 1) A goal will be scored anytime the puck completely breaks the vertical plane of the goal line.
 Each goal is worth one point. - 2) The puck can deflect off a player or piece of equipment accidentally in the goal to be considered a goal.
-The puck must cannot be intentionally kicked or thrown into the goal. - 3) A goal cannot be scored on an offensive foul or with an offensive player or his/her stick in the goal crease.
+The puck cannot be intentionally kicked or thrown into the goal. - 3) A goal cannot be scored on an offensive foul or with an offensive player or his/her stick in the goal crease.
 If a defensive player is in the goal crease when a goal is scored, the goal will count and violation will be called on the offending player.
-This is considered a delayed foul. - 4) A goal will be scored if the puck is put into the goal in any way by a defending player during the game. - 5) In order for a goal to count, the puck must to be in the goal before the signal sounds to end the substitution period or period. - 6) A goal can be scored from a face-off in any location. - h.
-Goal Keeping - 1) The goalkeeper may use his/her hands or stick to clear the puck away form the goal or out of the goal crease.
+This is considered a delayed foul.

+- 4) A goal will be scored if the puck is put into the goal in any way by a defending player during the game. - 5) In order for a goal to count, the puck must to be in the goal before the signal sounds to end the substitution period or period. - 6) A goal can be scored from a face-off in any location.

+h.
+Goal Keeping

+- 1) The goalkeeper may use his/her hands or stick to clear the puck away form the goal or out of the goal crease.
 A line, located 4' from the intersection of the wall and the center line will indicate the area in which the goal keeper must clear the puck.
 The goalkeeper may sweep or toss the puck in an underhand manner behind these lines.
-The goalkeeper cannot hold the puck for more than three (3) seconds or throw the puck so that it lands beyond the 45 degree line. - a.
-Clearing the puck on its "edge" is acceptable as long as, in the official's opinion, no advantage is being gained. - 2) The goalkeeper must start in a standing position.
+The goalkeeper cannot hold the puck for more than three (3) seconds or throw the puck so that it lands beyond the 45 degree line. - Clearing the puck on its "edge" is acceptable as long as, in the official's opinion, no advantage is being gained. - b.
+When clearing the puck, the puck must hit the ground prior to hitting the wall. - The goalkeeper must start in a standing position.
 Goalkeepers may use one or two hands on the goal stick shaft but not on the blade.
 Two hands are allowed when passing or clearing the puck. - 3) A goalkeeper may not use excessive equipment.
-The goalkeeper may go down in front of the goal to make a save but may not remain on the ground in front of the goal for more than three (3) seconds at a time.

-- 4) A goal keeper is eligible to compete at the same position for the entire game unless the athlete is restricted to a wheelchair. - i.
-Minor Fouls - 1) Minor fouls result in the referee stopping play.
-Play is resumed with a face-off at the nearest circle.
+The goalkeeper may go down in front of the goal to make a save but may not remain on the ground in front of the goal for more than three (3) seconds at a time. - 4) A goal keeper is eligible to compete at the same position for the entire game unless the athlete is restricted to a wheelchair.